TSTanabe/HAMSTER/README.md

 - **FASTA files**: Directory containing genome assemblies with .fna suffix or .faa with corresponding .gff files (required)
 - **Query file**: FASTA file with protein sequences of interest usually encoded in a syntenic gene cluster (required)
 - **Results directory**: (optional) Output directory.
-If an existing results folder is provided resume the analysis
+If an existing results folder is provided resume the analysis.

 ## Outputs